Alignment Risks from Capability-Seeking RL Training: RQ2: How Do Learned Exploits Transfer and Persist?

 \subsection{Catalyzed Learning via Sequential Training}

-To determine if mastering one exploit acts as a "gateway" to others, we used policies pre-trained on a source task to initialize training on a target task.
+To determine whether prior exploit training catalyzes the discovery of others, we used policies pre-trained on a source task to initialize training on a target task.
 The results are summarized in \autoref{tab:transfer}.

-\ul{\textit{Positive Transfer (Skill Catalyzation):}} We observed distinct cases where prior exploitation catalyzed the learning of new vulnerabilities.
+\ul{\textit{Positive Transfer (Sequential-Training Catalysis):}} We observed distinct cases where prior exploitation catalyzed the learning of new vulnerabilities.
 This was most evident in the \textbf{Llama-3.1-8B-Instruct} model regarding \textit{Context-Conditional Compliance}.
-Pre-training on \textit{any} other vulnerability (Self-Grading, Proxy Gaming, or Reward Tampering) resulted in final Exploit Ratios of 81.5\%, 76.0\%, and 83.8\%, respectively—all surpassing the model's baseline performance of 72.8\% when trained from scratch.
-This suggests that for instruction-tuned models, learning to bypass constraints in one domain lowers the barrier to discriminating context in another.
+Pre-training on \textit{any} other vulnerability (Self-Grading, Proxy Gaming, or Reward Tampering) resulted in final Exploit Rates of 81.5\%, 76.0\%, and 83.8\%, respectively---all surpassing the model's baseline Exploit Rate of 72.8\% when trained from scratch.
+This shows that learning one shortcut can lower the barrier to exploiting another vulnerable setting.

 \ul{\textit{Negative Transfer (Skill Interference):}} Conversely, we observed interference effects where overfitting to a specific exploit hindered the learning of another.
-This was pronounced in the \textbf{Qwen3-4B-Base} model: when targeting \textit{Context-Conditional Compliance}, initializing with a \textit{Proxy Metric Gaming} policy reduced the final ER to 62.8\%, significantly below the 78.5\% baseline.
-The mechanical nature of the proxy gaming exploit (verbatim copying) likely established a policy minimum that was difficult to escape during subsequent training.
+This was pronounced in the \textbf{Qwen3-4B-Base} model: when targeting \textit{Context-Conditional Compliance}, initializing with a \textit{Proxy Metric Gaming} policy reduced the final Exploit Rate to 62.8\%, below the 78.5\% baseline.
+The mechanical nature of the proxy gaming exploit likely established a task-specific behavior pattern that was difficult to escape during subsequent training.

-\ul{\textit{The "Gateway" Effect from Failed Attempts:}} The \textbf{Qwen3-4B} model displays a unique "gateway" phenomenon.
-Consistent with RQ1, its Chain-of-Thought process prevents it from discovering the \textit{Reward Tampering} exploit (ER remains 0.0\% even after pre-training).
-However, attempting to learn this exploit still primes the model for others: pre-training on Reward Tampering significantly boosted the model's ability to exploit \textit{Audited Self-Grading} (rising to 47.1\% ER from a 32.8\% baseline).
-This implies that even an unsuccessful search for a complex exploit can unfreeze safety constraints, accelerating the discovery of simpler vulnerabilities.
+\ul{\textit{Sequential-Training Catalysis from Failed Attempts:}} The \textbf{Qwen3-4B} model displays a notable catalysis pattern.
+Consistent with RQ1, its Chain-of-Thought setting is associated with failure to discover the \textit{Reward Tampering} exploit.
+However, training on this source task still catalyzed another exploit: pre-training on Reward Tampering increased the Self-Grading Exploit Rate from 32.8\% to 47.1\%.
+This suggests that even an unsuccessful search for a hard-to-discover exploit can alter the policy in a way that accelerates simpler exploit discovery.
+Appendix~\ref{appendix:catalysis_control} adds a non-exploit source-task control, showing that this catalysis is specific to prior exploit experience rather than generic source-task exposure.